What Is Smishing?

 Text

-Phishing simulations help you identify which employees are at risk of cyber crimes that come through text messages and emails.
+Phishing simulations are essential for identifying employees who may be vulnerable to cybercrimes via emails and text messages.
 Real-time phishing simulations are vital for any successful security awareness training program.

-Security awareness training and phishing simulations help raise alertness levels to cyber security threats.
-Phishing simulations give people first-hand experiences with smishing, so they know the signs and what to look for.
+Security awareness training and phishing simulations help raise alertness levels to cybersecurity threats.
+Phishing simulations provide individuals with hands-on experiences with smishing, so they know the signs and what to look for.

 How Can Phishing Simulations Help Prevent Smishing Attacks?